hoisjp/terraform-azure-ghactions-devcontainer/README.md

 ## Personalize by dotfiles

-You can personalize by dotfiles mechanizm as you like it.
+You can personalize by dotfiles mechanism as you like it.

 [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
 ```json